HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 $$G_t \doteq \sum_{k=0}^{\infty}{\gamma^{k}R_{t+k+1}} = \sum_{k = t+1}^{T}{\gamma^{k - t - 1}R_{t}}  $$

 This holds true for both $T = \infty$ and $\gamma = 1$, but not both.

+Undiscounted or $\gamma=1$ is appropriate for episodic tasks, where the sum of expected return will not be infinite if the episode length is not infinite.

 ### 3.5 Policies and Value Functions